Changes in Registration and Enrollment Status

 Any student seeking to change sections of the required first-year course, Exploration and Discovery, must have the approval of the Core program coordinator.
 Changes are approved only in cases of special need and on a space-available basis.
 Changes after the third meeting of a section are not permitted.
 Students are not permitted to withdraw from Exploration and Discovery.

 Students who need to drop all of their courses at any time after the semester has started will be considered completely withdrawn for the semester.
 All courses will appear on the transcript with a grade of W (withdrawal).

 Complete Withdrawal During the Semester

 If a student needs to withdraw from all courses due to an emergency, medical situation, disciplinary suspension, or administrative withdrawal, he or she must meet with the registrar to complete the form.
 This meeting should be in person if circumstances allow.
-Policies for withdrawing from courses are outlined above.
-In cases where it would be difficult or impossible for the student to obtain the consent of the instructors, the dean of students will arrange for assistance with completing the process.
+The policy for withdrawing from individual courses is outlined above, but in the case of a complete withdrawal from all classes during the semester, the 10th-week limitation will not be enforced.
 Additional information may be obtained from the Office of the Registrar.

 Semester charges to the student’s account are adjusted on the basis of the date the Office of the Registrar receives written notification of withdrawal.
 For details, please refer to the Policy of Charge Adjustment.